 Meaningful art doesn’t happen in a bubble.
 And when life gets crazy busy, as mine did, we can try to fit some tiny snippets of creativity around the other priorities.
 They act as reminders that this too, is part of who you are.

 I did a couple of small sketches and made notes in the little book I keep in my purse.
 I used my phone to take reference photos.
 I browsed Pinterest for inspiration and ideas for when my schedule has more space.
-I knit while I keep my husband company as he heals.
-I stayed connected to my Facebook group of creative folk.
+I knit, keeping my husband company as he heals.
+I stayed connected to a Facebook group of creative folk.